-There are some excellent "related links" and updates on the page.DIG DIRECTORSergei M. Plekhanov, an associate professor in the department of political science, York University (Toronto, Canada), was from 1988 to 1993 the deputy director of the Moscow-based Institute for the Study of the USA and Canada, and has advised the U.S. and Canadian governments on Russian affairs.
+Excellent "dig" led by truthdig, by Sergei Plekhanov: DIG DIRECTOR Sergei M. Plekhanov, an associate professor in the department of political science, York University (Toronto, Canada), was from 1988 to 1993 the deputy director of the Moscow-based Institute for the Study of the USA and Canada, and has advised the U.S. and Canadian governments on Russian affairs.There are some excellent "related links" and updates on the page.

 Keep an eye on this excellent measure of the military-industrial complex.

 This index (itself traded on AMEX -- "DXS") covers 57 companies in defense (sic), homeland security (sic), and space (sic).
 Here they are.
 Some surprises, no?